ClickHouse

 .

-In general, you must be connected to a Clickhouse server to execute commands.
+In general, you must be connected to a ClickHouse server to execute commands.
 By default, each command you execute runs in single-server mode on the server you are connected to.

 To associate an object with a cluster, DDL commands that create or modify it must include the text ON CLUSTER [your cluster name]